Translator and Language Detector APIs

 2. If there is some error attempting to determine what language arcs the user agent supports translating text between, which the user agent believes to be transient (such that re-querying the translator language arc availabilities could stop producing such an error), then return null.

-3. Return a map from language arcs to AIAvailability values, where each key is a language arc that the user agent supports translating text between, filled according to the following constraints:
+3. Return a map from language arcs to Availability values, where each key is a language arc that the user agent supports translating text between, filled according to the following constraints:

 Let’s suppose that the user agent’s translator language arc availabilities are as follows: